-In the long term evolution of continuous traits there are points of the phenotypic space that have the nature of "evolutionary singularities" (Geritz et al., 1998) in the sense that a qualitative change of the evolutionary dynamics of monomorphic populations takes place in their vicinity.
-The two most important kinds of such singularities were discussed and contrasted for the first time by Christiansen (1991) who named them MEAST and

-PEAST respectively (acronyms for monomorphic or polymorphic evolutionarily attainable stable traits).
-Both these singularities have the property - called continuous stability (Eshel & Motro, 1981; Eshel, 1983), or m-stability (Taylor, 1989), or convergence stability (Christiansen, 1991) - that mutations of small effect can invade a monomorphic population with a trait value near the singular point if and only if they change the trait in its direction.
-Thus, both MEAST and PEAST are evolutionary attractors in the sense that in long term evolution a trait tends to move toward one of such points, as long as the population remains monomorphic.
+2. Frequency-dependent disruptive selection in a random mating population the nature of "evolutionary singularities" (Geritz et al., 1998) in the sense that a qualitative change of the evolutionary dynamics of monomorphic populations takes place in their vicinity.
+The two most important kinds of such singularities were discussed and contrasted for the first time by Christiansen (1991) who named them MEAST and PEAST, respectively (acronyms for monomorphic or polymorphic evolutionarily attainable stable traits).
+Both these singularities have the property - called continuous stability (Eshel and Motro, 1981; Eshel, 1983), or m-stability (Taylor, 1989), or convergence stability (Christiansen, 1991) - that mutations of small effect can invade a monomorphic population with a trait value near the singular point if and only if they change the trait in its direction.
+Thus, both MEAST and PEAST are evolutionary attractors in the sense that in long-term evolution a trait tends to move toward one of such points, as long as the population remains monomorphic.
 The difference between the two kinds of singularities is that a monomorphic population at a MEAST cannot be invaded by any mutation, while, on the opposite, any mutation can invade a PEAST.
 A MEAST is the same as a continuously stable ESS as defined by Eshel and Motro (1981) and Eshel (1983).
-Thus it identifies a monomorphic long term equilibrium which, at least for traits with the simple clonal (asexual) genetics, is locally stable in the long term dynamics (Eshel et al., 1997).
+Thus it identifies a monomorphic longterm equilibrium which, at least for traits with the simple clonal (asexual) genetics, is locally stable in the long-term dynamics (Eshel et al., 1997).
 This means that a population not too far away from a MEAST will indeed converge - through a sequence of invading mutations - to the monomorphic state identified by the singularity.